 or curtailment of the trip, emergency evacuation expenses,

 medical expenses, repatriation expenses, and damage/theft/loss of personal

 baggage, money and goods.

-The on-line application is very easy to complete on Travel Guard's website.
+The on-line application is very easy to complete on Travel Insurance Center's website.
 The application offers multiple coverage options and also shows a price comparison for each.
-Please feel free to contact us if you have questions
+Please feel free to contact our representative directly if you have questions

 Africa will take no responsibility for any costs, losses incurred or

 suffered by the guest, or guest's dependants or traveling companions,